ThisIsItz/ThisIsDev/blog-posts/git-basic-2/git-basic-2.md

 with the URL of the repository that you want to clone into your computer.

-# But there is more...
+## But there is more...

-There is a lot of things to do...
-DESPEDIDA
+There's a lot of things to learn about git yet.
+In this post and the previous one, I've showed you only the basics.
+If you want to know more you can check the official [documentation](https://git-scm.com/doc).
+Thanks for reading!

-# Found a typo?
+## Found a typo?

 If you've found a typo, a sentence that could be improved or anything else that should be updated on this blog post, you can access it through a git repository and make a pull request.
 Instead of posting a comment, please go directly to [my git repository](https://github.com/ThisIsItz/ThisIsDev) and open a new pull request with your changes.